UKHomeOfficeForms/hof-middleware/README.md

 be handled in you error handler by identifying it using its `code` property which will be set to `NO_COOKIES`.

+You can also provide an array of healthcheck URLs with `healthcheckUrls`, should you not want to throw a Cookies required error when requesting the app with specific URLs.
+Kubernetes healthcheck URLs are provided as defaults if no overrides are supplied.

 ## Not found (404)

 Expects there to be a view called 404 in your configured `/views` directory